Jehovah’s Witness Sexual Abuse

 The Jehovah’s Witnesses’ handling of child sex abuse allegations is seemingly dismissive and passive.
 Several policies help shield the abusers from retaliatory action.

-How These Policies Fail to Protect Children Who have Endured Jehovah Witness Abuse
+How These Policies Fail to Protect Children Who Have Endured Jehovah Witness Abuse

 These haphazard policies are wholly inadequate to protect children experiencing sexual abuse and have already led to widespread cover-ups.
 The two-witness rule makes it virtually impossible for children to assert abuse claims without the preparator’s confession because sexual abuse almost always happens in private, meaning another party cannot attest to it.
 Additionally, elders cannot deviate from this rule or any other rules imposed, no matter how egregious the circumstances.